-The Hubble tension problem basically refers to the discrepancy in the measurement results for $H_0$ between observations of the CMB -- whose analysis is based on \emph{extremely well-understood theories} -- and observations in the local Universe -- based on \emph{extremely well-checked measurements}.
-Generally, the latter provide higher values of $H_0$ than the CMB-based extrapolated values for $H_0$.
-At the same time, from a theory perspective, we require consistent results for model universes evolved from the early Universe to the present \emph{and} vice-versa from the present to the early Universe.
+The Hubble tension problem basically refers to the discrepancy in the measurement results for $H_0$ between observations of the CMB -- whose analysis is based on {extremely well-understood theories} -- and observations in the local Universe -- based on {extremely well-checked measurements}.
+Generally, the latter provide higher values of $H_0$ than the CMB-based extrapolated values for $H_0$ (see e.g., \citet{Hu2023}).
+At the same time, from a theory perspective, we require consistent results for model universes evolved from the early Universe to the present {and} vice-versa from the present to the early Universe, while being in agreement with observational data across the entire expansion history.
 In Appendix~\ref{app:checkmodels}, we highlight the case of $\Lambda$CDM as an example to check the consistency of cosmological models and their parameters, respectively.
-This procedure is built on the assumption that the evolution of the background universe is a well-posed \acidx{IVP}, describing the evolution from the early Universe to the present.
-However, the same shall be true in the converse direction (since we consider the Universe as a "closed, conservative system"), i.e. using "ICs" provided by measurements of the local ("present") Universe, the equations of motion can be evolved backwards-in-time to the early Universe, e.g. to the time of recombination, yielding identical results to the forward evolution.
+This procedure is built on the assumption that the evolution of the background universe is a well-posed IVP, describing the evolution from the early Universe to the present (\qn{fixed EDs} approach).
+However, the same shall be true in the converse direction (since we consider the Universe as a closed and conservative system), that is using ICs provided by measurements of the local (present) Universe, the equations of motion can be evolved backward-in-time to the early Universe (customary \qn{fixed $H_0$} approach), for example, back to the time of recombination, yielding identical results to the forward evolution.

-The question arises how the consistent treatment of the mentioned issue can be combined with the standard approach of comparing cosmological models with data.
-In general, cosmological observations which apply the MCMC method to explore the parameter space of (typically) FLRW models, and determine the probability distribution of each of the model parameters, by ``fitting'' the properties of computed model universes to observational data.
-For example, the data analysis of DES-Y3 matched the computed matter power spectra with observed BAO data, in order to determine the set of model parameters with the highest likelihood.
-The CMB observation by the Planck mission used a similar procedure: computed temperature spectra were matched with the measured CMB spectrum, yielding the set of model parameters with the highest likelihood, the well-known concordance parameters of the \glo{LCDMmodel}.
+The question arises as to how the consistent treatment of both approaches can be combined in the analysis of cosmological data.
+In general, cosmological observations, that apply the MCMC method, explore the parameter space of (typically) FLRW models, and determine the probability distribution of each of the model parameters, by \q{matching} the properties of computed model universes to observational data.
+For example, the data analysis of DES-Y3 match the computed matter power spectra with observed BAO data, in order to determine the set of model parameters with the highest likelihood.
+The CMB observation by the Planck mission uses a similar procedure: computed temperature spectra are matched with the measured CMB spectrum, yielding the set of model parameters with the highest likelihood, the well-known concordance parameters of the \glo{LCDMmodel}.